gwatts/parse-uw-coop-package/README.md

 # Known Issues and Limitations
 - This has only been tested on macOS.
-- The PDF-to-text converter defaults to `ps2ascii`, which may not be available on your system.
+- The PDF-to-text converter defaults to `ps2ascii` or `pdftotext`, which may not be available on your system.
 See the command line options to adjust.
 - The PDF-to-text process is not perfect, especially with formatted PDFs.
 Email addresses seem to be especially problematic, with many of them mangled.
 For example, we've seen `jeff@example.com` turn into `.com      example       je   ef@` with `ps2ascii`, even in what seems like a fairly "standard" formatted PDF.
 Manual cleanup will be required.

 # Future enhancements